 CIMA revision packages start from £150

-Studying through InterActive provides you with tuition from expert tutors, using HD quality video lectures.
+The InterActive platform provides expert and career-focused tuition via HD-quality video lectures, not to mention a range of other helpful online study resources.
 You will have the opportunity to cover the course syllabus at your own pace – from Applied Management Accounting to Business Strategy.
-Studying through InterActive also allows you to acquire industry-relevant knowledge and skills necessary to work across departments and industries.
+Studying through InterActive also allows you to acquire industry relevant knowledge and the skills needed to work across a variety of departments and industries.

 This highly rated qualification is issued by the largest global professional body of Management Accountants (with 195,000 members from 176 countries).
 CIMA members work at the very core of commerce, industry and non-profit organisations all over the world.
 Since its creation, CIMA has forged and developed strong working relationships with the largest employers in every major industry worldwide.
 The CIMA qualification will grant you unprecedented access to the heart of business wherever you choose to work.

-In order to gain CIMA certification, you will need to take and pass 13 papers.
+In order to attain CIMA certification you must successfully complete 13 papers.
 It may take a minimum of 2 years to complete them all.
-Twice a year, you will have the option to register for examinations, which will be either computer or paper-based at CIMA's worldwide centres.
+You will have the option to register for examinations twice a year, which will be either computer or paper-based at one of CIMA's worldwide centres.

 You can apply for a specific date to sit your exams from CIMA.
 Exams are held in November and May.
 3-9 months before you are due to sit an exam (July or January at the latest), you may apply for the subject's corresponding paper with InterActive.

-Below is a detailed step by step process on how you should proceed with your studies and examinations:
+Here is a step by guide to how you should proceed with your studies and examinations:

 - Choose the CIMA study package and papers which best suit your needs and the relevant papers from the InterActive Enrolment centre During your purchase, you should provide a confirmation number from CIMA showing that you have already registered for your exams.